steynvl/jaxon/README.md

-# jaxon
+# SVLang
-The Jaxon programming language boostrapped in Rust.
+A toy programming language compiled in Rust and targets the JVM.